Pipeline YAML Reference#

 The secrets

-property is used for using existing environment variables from
+property uses pre-existing environment variables from

 a secret.
 This is described in the The secrets property